-When a crime is reported by an individual while on the Queens, Staten Island, Manhattan and Andrew Bartilucci campuses, Public Safety will dispatch an officer to the scene of the crime for a preliminary report of the date, time, and incident.
-When a crime is reported by an individual while on the Long Island Graduate Center campus or a global site campus, Public Safety will confer with the senior staff member by telephone or email.
+When a crime is reported by an individual while on the Queens, Staten Island, Manhattan, and Andrew Bartilucci campuses, Public Safety will dispatch an officer to the scene of the crime for a preliminary report of the date, time, and incident.
+When a crime is reported by an individual while on an international campus, Public Safety will confer with the senior staff member by telephone or email.
 The Executive Director of Public Safety or designee will be notified and will direct the University's response.
 If a student is involved, the preliminary report will be referred immediately to the Dean of Students for investigation.
-When appropriate, individuals are strongly encouraged to report complaints to the local police precinct.
+When appropriate, individuals are strongly encouraged to report complaints to the local law enforcement agency.
 Each report will be assessed by the Department of Public Safety to identify Clery Act crimes and to determine if the incident constitutes an ongoing or continuing threat to the campus community.
-The Executive Director of Public Safety in accordance with the institution's policy may issue a Timely Warning for reported Clery Act crimes and for crimes that constitute an ongoing or continuing threat to the campus community.
+The Executive Director of Public Safety, in accordance with the institution's policy, may issue a Timely Warning for reported Clery Act crimes and for crimes that constitute an ongoing or continuing threat to the campus community.
 Prompt reporting will assure timely warning notices and timely disclosure of crime statistics in the annual security report.

 The Department of Public Safety has established an automated 24-hour confidential tip line.
-This tip line enables anyone in the University community, including global site campuses, to report information to Public Safety anonymously, while being recorded on an answering machine.
-The number is: (718) 733-7233 or (718) RED-SAFE.
+This tip line enables anyone in the University community, including international campuses, to report information to Public Safety anonymously while being recorded on an answering machine.
+The number is 718-733-7233 or 718-RED-SAFE.
 No attempt will be made by Public Safety to identify callers; should a caller wish to be contacted by Public Safety, he or she should include contact information in the voice message.
 If the caller is in need of a Public Safety immediate response, he/she should call the Public Safety emergency number.

-- Department of Public Safety:718-990-5252 - Dean of Students: 718-990-6568 - Local law enforcement at any New York campus can be reach by dialing 911. - Local law enforcement at our Global Sites can be reach by dialing 112
+- Department of Public Safety: 718-990-5252 - Dean of Students: 718-990-6568 - Local law enforcement at any New York campus can be reach by dialing 911. - Local law enforcement at our international campuses can be reach by dialing 112.